Costus longibracteolatus

 Costus longibracteolatus is a species of flowering plant in the genus Costus.
 Its native range is western South America to Guyana, where it grows in forests at lower elevations.

-Costus longibracteolatus was first described by Paul Maas in 1972.
+Costus longibracteolatus is known locally as Caña and Caña agria in Spanish, Sacha chiguilla in Kichwa, and Kiwácyo in Bora.
+It was first described by Paul Maas in 1972.

 Costus longibracteolatus has the common cultivars Costus 'Kiss of Death' and Costus 'Long Kiss'.